A plan to rescue former Red Flame Army general Wei Zheng was quickly drawn by Mei Changsu.

 It was roughly around the 5th century.

-Mini fireworks and firecrackers were commonly lighted up during the Chinese New Year festival in private Chinese households for more than a thousand years
+Mini fireworks and firecrackers were commonly lit up during the Chinese New Year festival in private Chinese households for more than a thousand years

-Mei Changsu cheerfully watched his teenager bodyguard lighting up fireworks in the courtyard.
+Mei Changsu cheerfully watched his teenage bodyguard lighting up fireworks in the courtyard.
 Yet before the light of the fireworks was extinct and New Year’s dinner began, he ordered to activate the rescue operation.

 A formidable wheel was turning and no one could stop it now.

 When the emperor happily hosted Chinese New Year’s banquet in the grant meeting hall, a kung fu man from Mei Changsu’s Left Shore Alliance emerged on a palace rooftop, quietly sneaked into the monarch’s treasure terrace and took away a priceless jade bead.

 At the same time, several elite households in the capital reported being robbed.

 The emperor was very upset.
 What a bad omen!
-He ordered Prince Jing to impose curfew and capture the culprits.
+He ordered Prince Jing to impose a curfew and capture the culprits.